ismailhozain/ReactBoilerplate/README.md

-This is the react-firebase template that I created.
+This is the react template that I created for SPAs.
 There will eventually be more versions optimized for different kinds of apps that I build.
 Those have not yet been determined.
 They will be in different branches once that does occur.

-It includes (or will) the following libraries and tools
+There is a branch for React-based SPAs that can be used for showcasing and rapid fire projects.

 * React
 * React Router
-* Firebase
 * Ant Design
-* Styled Components
+* Polished/Styled Components

 * `npm install yarn`